Gordy family: Kerry Gordy

-Kerry Gordy (Known as KG) is the son of Berry Gordy Jr. and his second wife, Raynoma Mayberry.
+Kerry Gordy (known as KG) is the son of Berry Gordy Jr. and his second wife, Raynoma Mayberry.
 He was a member of the band Apollo, which released an album on Gordy Records in 1979.
 Later, he worked as a staff writer and producer at Motown under his given name, Kerry Ashby.
 He was responsible for breaking his brother Rockwell's 1984 smash hit "Somebody's Watching Me."
 He was the Former Vice President of A&R and Urban Division Vice President at Warner Bros.
 Records.
 He co-founded "Siebers Style with Debbie Siebers" in 2004.
 They struck a deal with BEACHBODY to license her "Debbie Siebers' Slim in 6" weight loss program which grossed an excess of $250 million.
-He was the co-president of Prince's record label, Paisley Park, alongside John Dukakis.
+He was the co-president of Prince's label, Paisley Park Records, alongside John Dukakis.
 KG was also Rick James' manager from 1996 until his death in 2004.
 He is now the CEO of KGIP, Inc., an intellectual property management and consulting firm, which specializes in copyright recapture, sync licensing, and brand revitalization.
 As of 2021, KG has partnered with Dakia-Global and Dakia-Universal to form Dakia-Gordy, IP., a venture geared toward the revitalization, re-imagination, and re-monetization of existing intellectual properties, as well as the development of new intellectual properties and partnerships through television and film production, experiential musical innovation, and artist development.